jorgedlt/awseasy/future-features.md

 # to do

-### future-features !!! authorize and revoke cidr to security groups
+### on sgstat & shauthaddi/sgauthdropi I should

+An error occurred (InvalidGroupId.Malformed) when calling the DescribeSecurityGroups operation:
+Invalid id: "i-0d9566a2e1c8fe35d" (expecting "sg-...")

+before line 7 add something to gracifully verify a valid sg (I tend to put instance ID by mistakes)

+--group-ids ${1} start

-add something to rotate through all AZ's
+### add something to rotate through all AZ's

 ie..